maktab119-personal-project/Online-Shop/README.md

 - Other contributors listed in GitHub repository.

 ## License
-This project is for educational purposes only.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## Contact
 For any inquiries, contact the project owner via GitHub issues or email.